 Steppe regions can support low levels of regional development and urbanization.
-Cities in the Steppe can grow to 4 GPv in size, and the region can support up to $(2 \times \text{Regional GPv})$ in Public Works.
-In addition a Steppe region can be transformed into a Cultivated region (see Section [6.1.5]).
+Cities in the Steppe can grow to 4 GPv in size, and the region can support up to (2 \times Regional GPv) in Public Works.
+In addition a Steppe region can be transformed into a Cultivated region (see Section [6.1.7] on page 43).